4th August 2014, London, UK: Three Things That We Can Learn About Sustainable Development From Madagascar by Laura Robson in The Huffington Post

 As a non-profit social enterprise, we harness your support to develop effective models for catalysing and financing coastal protection.
 We work to grow - rather than simply spend - your investment in Blue Ventures.

-If you are based in the United Kingdom then you can also donate by texting "BLUE20" and the amount you wish to give to 70070 (JustTextGiving by Vodafone), for example, "BLUE20 £20".
+For UK based donors only: You can also donate to the innovation lab by texting "BLUE20" and the amount you wish to give to 70070 (JustTextGiving by Vodafone), for example, "BLUE20 £20".
 Both this and BT's MyDonate are free services, which means that every penny you give goes towards supporting our conservation innovations.

 You can also support our school scholarships fund, which provides young people from our partner communities with the educational opportunities they need to develop their skills and become the conservation leaders of tomorrow.